 When your new Cockapoo puppy comes home, you mustn’t disrupt their current diet.
 The breeder should send you back with some food and recommendations for what kind of food to buy.
 Puppies don’t like abrupt changes to their diet.
 So, either buy the same food the breeder recommends or use what you have to wean your puppy onto their new food formula slowly.
 Changing foods too fast can lead to stomach upset and dehydration – both of which are dangerous for a puppy to experience for any length of time.

 To safely change over your dog’s food, mix their current food with the new food.
 Do this over a period of a week, slowly decreasing the amount of old food in the mix.
-As you do this, note any changes in bowel movements, eating habits and behavior.
+As you do this, note any changes in bowel movements, eating habits and behaviour.
 Your dog should feel fine during this transition, but any negative changes signal the new dog food formula isn’t ideal for your dog.
 Go back to the original food and try another recipe, or talk to the breeder or vet about the right food to try.

 Kibble vs. Other Diets